surifirstpin/biplus_documentation/docs/Model.md

 ## Definition

 A model is a customized gateway into the database, it is designed in such a way that it provides a spontaneous data analysis to specific business users.
-Model derives the relation between two views, you can apply model based filter  can be applied globally to restricted data at user level, so each model displays different data to different users.
+Model derives the relation between two views, Model based filter can be applied globally to restricted data at user level, so each model displays different data to different users.
 **Example :**
 if a sales manager needs to retrieve different data then material manager then we need to develop two models to offer views of database appropriate for each user.